Another Labor of Herakles

 What was so bad about the Augean stables?

-For one of the Labors of Herakles, Herakles had to clean out the horse stables of King Augeus, which hadn’t been cleaned in years and were all full of horse poop.
+Ugh, King Augeus had just totally let them go!
+These stables hadn’t been cleaned in years.
+They were all full of cow poop.
 It seemed like it would take forever.

 But Herakles isn’t a superhero for nothing!
 He’s pretty smart as well as being strong.
-He found a river nearby and dammed it up so it ran right through the stables and washed them all clean.
+He found a river nearby and dammed it up so the water ran right through the stables and washed them all clean.

 Learn by doing: check out some horses

 Twelve Labors of Hercules (Step into Reading, Step 3), by Marc Cerasini.
 Very easy, for beginning readers.

 The Story of Hercules (Dover Children’s Thrift Classics), by Robert Blaisdell (1997).
 Easy reading, very cheap.

 Hercules, by Nancy Loewen (1999).
 More sophisticated, with a look at how the myth was passed on and what it meant to people, as well as the story itself.